 The Legal Consequences of Having a Live-Out Domestic Helper in Hong Kong

-Domestic helpers in Hong Kong are not allowed to stay out
+Domestic helpers are not allowed to stay out

-After 1 April 2003, all Standard Employment Contracts for domestic helpers prohibit employer and domestic helper from entering into a live-out employment arrangement because the live-in requirement is part of the conditions of stay for domestic helpers.
+After 1 April 2003, all Standard Employment Contracts for domestic helpers prohibit employers and domestic helpers from entering into a live-out employment arrangement because the live-in requirement is part of the conditions of stay for domestic helpers.

 Critiques of current live-in rule

 Many have criticized this live-in rule for causing greater inconvenience for both the employers and domestic helpers.
 Working and living in the same place puts pressure on the employer-domestic helper relationship especially because Hong Kong houses are small and there is little to no private space for both parties.